A Photographer’s Guide to Light — What Is Light?

 Diffraction / David Bode

 When a wave passes through an opening or a slit, the wave radiates outward with a spherical pattern.
 This apparent change in direction is called diffraction.
-If you do this with light, it creates a band of light on the wall behind the opening that’s larger than the slit.
+If you do this with light, it creates a band of light on the behind the opening that’s larger than the slit.

 With two slits, you get what's called an Interference PatternWith two slits, you get what's called an Interference PatternWith two slits, you get what's called an Interference Pattern